How to find the best limited company accountant

 Why hire an accountant?

-Over the past decade, scores of dedicated small company accountancy firms have emerged – facilitated, no doubt, by the huge advances in web-based accounting systems, which makes life easier for clients and the accountants themselves.
-In fact, it’s never been easier (or cost effective) to outsource your firm’s tax work to an accountant.
+Over the past decade, scores of dedicated small company accountancy firms have emerged.
+Facilitated, no doubt, by the huge advances in web-based accounting.

-What will your limited company accountant do?
+What will a limited company accountant do?

-• Preparing your company’s quarterly VAT returns.
+• Prepare your submit your company’s quarterly VAT returns.

 • Bookkeeping (this may or may not be included).

-• Complete your Annual Accounts.
+• Complete the company’s Annual Accounts.

-• Complete your Company Tax Return.
+• Complete the Company Tax Return (CT600).

 • Complete your personal tax return (for an additional fee).